We Connect

 "We Connect" is a song recorded by American singer Stacey Q for her debut studio album Better Than Heaven (1986).
+The song was released as the album's second single on November 28, 1986 by Atlantic Records.
 Written by Willie Wilcox and produced by Jon St. James and Wilcox, the song was the follow-up to her hit single "Two of Hearts".